-Fears quickly grew Madeleine has been abducted.
-Sniffer dogs were brought in, the Spanish and border police and airports are notified and volunteers searched the village, beach and resort.
+Fears quickly grew that Madeleine has been abducted.
+Sniffer dogs were brought in, the Spanish and border police and airports were notified and volunteers searched the village, beach and resort.

-Jane Tanner, one of the friends dining with the McCanns, reports having seen a man carrying a child earlier that night.
+Jane Tanner, one of the friends dining with the McCanns, reported having seen a man carrying a child earlier that night.

 Was anyone arrested?

-On May 14, detectives took in property developer Robert Murat for questioning and police searched the home he shared with his mother, just 100 yards from where the three-year-old vanished.
+On May 14, 2007, detectives took in property developer Robert Murat for questioning and police searched the home he shared with his mother - just 100 yards from where the three-year-old vanished.

-He was made an 'arguido', or formal suspect.
-This was later withdrawn.
+He was made an 'arguido', or formal suspect, although this was later withdrawn.

-In September, during questioning of Mr and Mrs McCann, detectives make them both 'arguidos' in their daughter’s disappearance – but this is also later withdrawn.
+In September, during questioning of Mr and Mrs McCann, detectives made them both 'arguidos' in their daughter's disappearance, but this was also later withdrawn.